sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 ## Linking GEE imagery to CEO

-<font color=red> ADD A SCREENSHOT FROM GEE  </font>

 Finally, GEE imagery can be integrated into CEO and can provide the following benefits:
 - Access near real-time satellite data for interpretation.
 - Combine high-resolution imagery with CEO’s sampling tools.
 - Enable collaborative land monitoring and validation.

-Follow the steps below to link GEE imagery to CEO:

-1. Create a CEO Project
-   - Sign in to your [CEO](https://collect.earth/) account.
-   - Create a project, define the survey area, and set up the sampling grid.

-2. Use GEE Base Maps
-   - CEO provides built-in access to Google Earth, Bing Maps, and Sentinel-2.
+While CEO provides built-in access to Google Earth, Bing Maps, and Sentinel-2, we can also use custom GEE imagery.

-   - To use custom GEE imagery, we would need to generate a GEE Tile Layer URL.
+First, we need to generate a GEE Tile Layer URL.
 To export imagery as a web tile layer, we would need to use the following script in GEE:

 <font color=red> EDIT THE IMAGE CODE BELOW </font>